dansmyers/ProgrammingAndSoftwareDevelopment/4-Classes_and_Objects/Deliverables/Number_One_Jams.md

 You can then use the `add` method to put items into `artists` and the `size` method to get the size of the final set at the end of the program.

-5. A major change in the charts took place in late 1991, when *Billboard* switched to using Nielsen’s SoundScan technology to automatically track radio play of songs.
+**SoundScan**.
+A major change in the charts took place in late 1991, when *Billboard* switched to using Nielsen’s SoundScan technology to automatically track radio play of songs.
 Prior to 1991, song popularity was determined from surveys filled out by radio stations.
 It’s been said that the switch to SoundScan led to popular songs remaining on the charts longer than the old survey system.
 Determine if this is empirically true by calculating the average time spent on the charts